Information We Collect

 How Your Information is Disclosed

 - Investigations and Law.
-We reserve the right to investigate any possible fraud and abuse on the Site and Services and enforce and apply the Terms.
-We may disclose information about you to third parties if we have a good faith belief that such disclosure is reasonably necessary to:
+We reserve the right to investigate any possible fraud and abuse on the Site and Services and enforce and apply the terms of our agreement with you (“Terms”).
+We may disclose information about you to third-parties if we have a good faith belief that such disclosure is reasonably necessary to: